CiscoISE/terraform-provider-ciscoise/docs/resources/self_registered_portal.md

 - **account_validity_duration** (Number) Self-registered guest account is valid for this many account_validity_time_units
 - **account_validity_time_units** (String) Time units for account_validity_duration.
 Allowed Values:
 - DAYS,
 - HOURS,
 - MINUTES
-- **allow_grace_access** (Boolean)
+- **allow_grace_access** (String)
 - **approval_email_addresses** (String) Only valid if requireGuestApproval = true and sendApprovalRequestTo = SELECTEDEMAILADDRESSES
 - **approve_deny_links_time_units** (String) This attribute, along with approveDenyLinksValidFor, specifies how long the link can be used.
 Only valid if requireGuestApproval = true.
 Allowed Values:
 - DAYS,
 - HOURS,
 - MINUTES
 - **approve_deny_links_valid_for** (Number) This attribute, along with approveDenyLinksTimeUnits, specifies how long the link can be used.
 Only valid if requireGuestApproval = true
 - **assign_guests_to_guest_type** (String) Guests are assigned to this guest type
 - **aup_display** (String) How the AUP should be displayed, either on page or as a link.
 Only valid if includeAup = true.
 Allowed values:
 - ONPAGE,
 - ASLINK
 - **authenticate_sponsors_using_portal_list** (String)
-- **auto_login_self_wait** (Boolean) Allow guests to login automatically from self-registration after sponsor's approval.
+- **auto_login_self_wait** (String) Allow guests to login automatically from self-registration after sponsor's approval.
 No need to provide the credentials by guest to login
 - **auto_login_time_period** (Number) Waiting period for auto login until sponsor's approval.
 If time exceeds, guest has to login manually by providing the credentials.
 Default value is 5 minutes
-- **credential_notification_using_email** (Boolean) If true, send credential notification upon approval using email.
+- **credential_notification_using_email** (String) If true, send credential notification upon approval using email.
 Only valid if requireGuestApproval = true
-- **credential_notification_using_sms** (Boolean) If true, send credential notification upon approval using SMS.
+- **credential_notification_using_sms** (String) If true, send credential notification upon approval using SMS.
 Only valid if requireGuestApproval = true
-- **enable_guest_email_blacklist** (Boolean) Disallow guests with an e-mail address from selected domains
+- **enable_guest_email_blacklist** (String) Disallow guests with an e-mail address from selected domains
-- **enable_guest_email_whitelist** (Boolean) Allow guests with an e-mail address from selected domains
+- **enable_guest_email_whitelist** (String) Allow guests with an e-mail address from selected domains
 - **field_company** (Block List) (see [below for nested schema](#nestedblock--item--settings--self_reg_page_settings--field_company))
 - **field_email_addr** (Block List) (see [below for nested schema](#nestedblock--item--settings--self_reg_page_settings--field_email_addr))
 - **field_first_name** (Block List) (see [below for nested schema](#nestedblock--item--settings--self_reg_page_settings--field_first_name))